-    - 12. Sperber AD, Liel Y. Evidence for interference with the intestinal absorption of levothyroxine sodium by aluminum hydroxide.
+- 12. a. b.
+Sperber AD, Liel Y. Evidence for interference with the intestinal absorption of levothyroxine sodium by aluminum hydroxide.
 Arch Int Med Gericke KR.
 Possible interaction between warfarin and fluconazole.
 Pharmacotherapy 1993;13:508—9.2;152:183.

 - 13. Singh N, Weisler SL, Hershman JM.
 The acute effect of calcium carbonate on the intestinal absorption of levothyroxine.
 Thyroid 2001;11:967—71.

 - 14. Campbell N. Ferrous sulfate reduces thyroxine efficacy in patients with hypothyroidism.
 Ann Int Med Gericke KR.
 Possible interaction between warfarin and fluconazole.
 Pharmacotherapy 1993;13:508—9.2;117:1010.

 - 15. Demke DM.
 Drug interaction between thyroxine and lovastatin.
 N Engl J Med Gericke KR.
 Possible interaction between warfarin and fluconazole.
 Pharmacotherapy 1993;13:508—9.1;321:1341.

 - 16. Havrankova J, Lahaie R. Levothyroxine binding by sucralfate.
 Ann Intern Med Gericke KR.
 Possible interaction between warfarin and fluconazole.
 Pharmacotherapy 1993;13:508—9.2;117:445.